 SolarEdge Software.
-We offer a variety of professional software tools from system design to monitoring:
+We offer a variety of professional software tools to support the complete PV planning, installation, monitoring and maintenance processes:

-Our "Designer platform" is a free web-based tool that helps solar professionals plan, build and validate our residential and commercial systems from inception to installation.
+Our Designer platform is a free web-based tool that helps solar professionals plan, build and validate our residential and commercial systems from inception to installation.

 Our "Mapper app" provides SolarEdge installers with an efficient, streamlined process for registering the physical layout of new PV sites in the SolarEdge monitoring platform.
-Installers use the Mapper app to scan SolarEdge power optimizer and inverter barcodes, creating a virtual map of the PV site in the monitoring platform to help facilitate remote diagnostics.
+Installers use the Mapper app to scan SolarEdge Power Optimizer and inverter barcodes, creating a virtual map of the PV site in the monitoring platform to help facilitate remote diagnostics.